 Telegraph Hills Today

 Since Grout closed his semaphore business, people have used telegraph hills for other purposes.
 Plymouth, for example, built a fire tower on its Telegraph Hill in the 1940s, but later moved it.
-Sandwich still has a fire tower on its Telegraph Hill.
+Sandwich still has a fire tower on its Telegraph Hill, now part of the Discovery Hill conservation land.
 The Town of Hull built a real telegraph tower in the 19th century, and then a concrete water storage tank in the 20th.

 And in Dorchester Heights, Telegraph Hill is the site of Thomas Park.
 In the center of the park stands the Dorchester Heights Monument.
 It commemorates the fortification of the hill during the Revolutionary War, which drove the British from Boston.